tiprankstipranks

 We may be unable to enforce patent rights internationally, which may limit our ability to prevent our product features from being used by competitors in some foreign jurisdictions.

-Our U.S. patents protect us from imported infringing products coming into the United States from abroad.
+Our U.S. patents protect us from the importation of infringing products into the United States.
 We have filed applications for patents in foreign countries; however, these may be inadequate to protect markets for our products in these foreign countries.
-Each patent is examined and granted according to the law of the country where it was filed independent of whether a U.S. patent on similar technology was granted.
+Each patent is examined and granted according to the law of the country where it was filed regardless of whether a U.S. patent on similar technology was granted.
 Certain foreign countries have patent working requirements that require a patent owner to practice a patented invention within the respective country.
 A patent in a foreign country may be subject to cancellation, forfeiture, compulsory license or other penalty if the claimed invention has not been worked in that country.
 Meeting the requirements of working an invention differs by country and ranges from sales in the country to manufacturing in the country.
 U.S. export law, or the laws of some foreign countries, may prohibit us from satisfying the requirements for working the invention, creating a risk that some of our international patents may become unenforceable.
 In a country in which we do not have a patent or a country in which our patent in that country is unenforceable or unenforced, other companies and makers of similar products may be able to copy our products or features of our products without consequence, thus limiting our ability to capture market share or protect our technology, which could materially harm our business prospects and operating results.

 Trade Secrets - Risk 2